HomeBusinessMarketingDe-influencing Is the Latest Trend on TikTok

 De-influencing Is the Latest Trend on TikTok

-Most social media trends are harmless fun — they encourage users to learn choreographed dances, show off fashionable outfits or test out new filters available on the apps.
+Most social media trends are harmless fun — they encourage users to learn choreographed dances, show off fashionable outfits, or test out new filters available on the apps.
 But jumping on this latest social media trend can do more than entertain your followers.
 It can save you money.

 The latest trend is called “de-influencing.”
 Users on TikTok are urging their followers to stop copying the consumption habits of the app’s hottest influencers.

-Filling up your online shopping cart with all of the “must-have” products they recommend will eventually push you to spend beyond your means, if you haven’t already.
+Filling up your online shopping cart with all of the “must-have” products they recommend will eventually push you to spend beyond your means if you haven’t already.
 Doing this could lead you to put your checking account into overdraft or miss your bill payments.

 At the very least, spending like an influencer can force you to spend all of your savings, which will make it impossible for you to afford any unexpected expense that comes your way.
 You’d have to look into an alternative payment option to handle a financial emergency.
 You could go to a website like CreditFresh to see whether you’re qualified to apply for a personal line of credit loan.
-You might be eligible to submit an application.
+You might be eligible to apply.
 With an approved line of credit loan, you could cover an urgent expense in a short amount of time and then follow a repayment plan afterward.

 You can avoid this stressful situation by getting your finances in better shape.
 And the quickest way to do that is to join the de-influencing trend.